-These birds are considered to be docile and people friendly.
+These birds are considered to be docile and people-friendly.
 They are quite hardy -although some people say they don’t tolerate freezing climates.

-A huge plus for many folks is that they lay a moderate to good amount of light blue eggs.
+A huge plus for many folks is that they lay a moderate to a good amount of light blue eggs.

-As with most roosters, they can get a bit cranky at times, but they are not overly aggressive that I have found during research.
+Most roosters can get a bit cranky at times, but they are not overly aggressive that I have found during research.

-An Easter Egger is a hybrid and while there is nothing wrong with Easter Eggers you should know the difference – because many private ‘breeders’ apparently don’t.
+An Easter Egger is a hybrid, and while there is nothing wrong with Easter Eggers, you should know the difference – because many private ‘breeders’ apparently don’t.

-Ameraucanas are still relatively rare birds, so if you are paying $5-10.00 for a bird it is very likely not a pure breed.
+Ameraucanas are still rare birds, so if you pay $5-10.00 for a bird, it is likely not a pure breed.

 The Ameraucana is still considered to be a rare breed here in the US.
-If you can afford the outlay to get some of these lovely birds they are well worth the money.
+If you can afford the outlay to get some of these lovely birds, they are well worth the money.

-The Ameraucana is certainly a pretty addition to your flock – both in plumage and colored egg laying.
+The Ameraucana is certainly a pretty addition to your flock – both in plumage and colored egg-laying.